 Capture the Attention of Your Email Subscribers: Schedule your marketing email messages to coincide with your Facebook Ads.
 Each can be used to reinforce your message, and your customers will be impressed with your reach.

-Incorporate a Retargeting Strategy: Facebook pixel is a handy tool to help you get the most out of your Facebook Ads.
+Incorporate a Retargeting Strategy: a Facebook pixel is a handy tool to help you get the most out of your Facebook Ads.
 By installing it on your website, you can target those individuals who recently visited your site or specific pages, or who took a particular action.
 You can also use it to track conversions to gauge the success of your Facebook Ads.
 Finally, it’s quite useful in optimizing content for those customers who have already engaged with your content or are close to making a purchase decision.

 What’s Your Facebook Ad Objective?